johnwhile/Compressing-Unit-Vectors-into-16bits/README.md

 Now the problem is to store these two indices i and j in a 13-bit number, because 3-bit are reserved for the sign.

 ### Table [i,j]
-If we construct a table with rows i, columns j and a progressive number for this sequence:
+If a table is built with rows i, columns j and a progressive number for this sequence:

 ```C#
 int n = 0;